adnanmasood/Monty-Hall-problem/README.md

 # Monty-Hall-problem
-Different approaches to Explore Monty Hall Problem using Modeling &amp; Simulation, as well as AI/ML

 The Monty Hall problem is a famous probability puzzle based on a television game show called "Let's Make a Deal," which was hosted by Monty Hall.
 The problem goes as follows: